 The first trip with a baby can be completely overwhelming whether it’s a few hours’ drive to visit family or a flight across the country.
-Below are some of the biggest things I’ve learned from our travels regardless of where we’re going or how we’re getting there.
-While my personal experience to date has been traveling with my little guy from the time he was a few weeks old to 15 months of age, this could really apply when traveling with children of all ages.
+Below are some of the biggest things I’ve learned from traveling with a baby, regardless of where we’re going or how we’re getting there.
+While my personal experience to date has been traveling with kids from a few weeks old to 5 years old, this could really apply when traveling with children of all ages.

-- Do your research.
 This is one of the reasons I started a blog- because I love reading other blogs and want to help others with the information I have.
 While I have a tendency to over-research because a.)
 I’m obsessive about all things travel and b.)
 Having information helps me feel in control of any situation, I still think it’s the best way to prepare for something that can feel a little terrifying before you do it.

-- Be flexible.
-To me, flexibility is more about the parents being flexible than expecting the baby to be (although let’s be real, having a baby who’s flexible enough to adapt to new situations is something many parents hope for!)
+To me, flexibility is more about the parents being flexible than expecting the baby to be.
+(Although let’s be real, having a baby who’s flexible enough to adapt to new situations is something many parents hope for!)
 You can do all the research in the world, but there are some things you just can’t prepare for, whether it’s a delayed flight, a sick baby or terrible weather.
 I always think babies can sense when you’re stressed or upset or angry, and a tough situation can be made even tougher if your reactions start to stress them out.
 If we ever have to deal with an issue while traveling, I try to divide and conquer if possible, so one person can focus on keeping the baby happy and someone else can make that phone call to the travel agent or deal with an issue at the airline desk.

-Even if your baby is perfectly fine taking a few naps in the go in his/her stroller or carseat, I think it’s always good to head back to their room or somewhere familiar to rest at some point during the day if you can, whether that’s to take a nap or just have a quiet break away from the excitement of the activities for the day.
-This totally goes against my nature of always wanting to be moving, but fortunately being married to someone who enjoys his rest has prepared me for this over time : )
+Even if your baby is perfectly fine taking a few naps in the go in his/her stroller or car seat, it’s always good to head back to their room or somewhere familiar to rest at some point during the day.
+(Whether that’s to take a nap or just have a quiet break away from the excitement of the activities for the day.)
+This totally goes against my nature of always wanting to be moving, but fortunately being married to someone who enjoys his rest has prepared me for this over time.